 This action is not subject to the Port's Owner Controlled Insurance Program (OCIP) as it is not a capital improvement construction project.

 OPTIONS

-- Adopt and approve the proposed ordinance amending, restating, and repealing the Purchasing Ordinance, including all prior versions thereof, as outlined in this Agenda Report and the attachment hereto.
+- Adopt and approve the proposed amendments to the Purchasing Ordinance.
 This is the recommended action. - Direct staff to adopt different amendments to the Purchasing Ordinance. - Do not amend the Purchasing Ordinance and leave it as it is.

 RECOMMENDATION